 So for almost two months, we lived with the “is today the day his heart will stop?” fear.
 When the day came, we delivered our son stillborn.
-Even though we knew it was coming, it was the most crushing silence you can imagine – a child born that never cries.
+Even though we knew it was coming, it was the most crushing silence you can imagine – a silent sonogram, and then child born through traditional delivery that never cries.

 Aaron, my younger brother, my Irish twin, my best friend outside of my marriage, sent a teddy bear and chocolates, not knowing what to say, and experiencing his own fear as he found out after we did that his wife was also expecting.
 We named the bear K-Bear for Kennedy, and I still sleep with in my arms to this day.

-Fast forward almost two years, and we’re still not completely put back together – not me, not my husband, not my family.
+Fast forward almost two years, and we were still not completely put back together – not me, not my husband, not my family.

 At the time, my brother has two babies, one just four weeks old, and we relish in how amazing they are, and what a miracle babies really are.
-He failed to show up to make silly internet videos one Sunday, and we figured he got distracted by his babies, but no, he called and left a message that I missed.
+He failed to show up to make silly internet videos one Sunday, and we figured he got distracted by his babies and went home, but no, he called and left a message that I missed.
 In a happy voice, he proclaimed he was on his way and that he would be there in a bit.

-A few minutes later, he was gone forever in a single car accident, and no one knows why, but his wife and children survived the crash.
+A few minutes later, he was gone forever in a single car accident, and no one knows why.
+His wife and children survived the crash.
 I’d ignored my phone all day, so it wasn’t until the police knocked on my door that night that we knew what happened.

 I found myself comparing the losses, and felt massive guilt over being more devastated by the loss of my brother.
-When Kennedy passed away, we had time to rationalize and understand through genetic testing and talking with our Priest that sometimes bad stuff just happens, and we have to keep trying.
+When Kennedy passed away, we had time to rationalize and understand through genetic testing and talking with our Priest that sometimes bad stuff just happens.

 When Aaron died, it never made sense.